-For many chronic migraine sufferers, Botox® injections have become a reliable preventative method to reduce the frequency of their migraine headaches.
+For many chronic migraine sufferers, Botox® injections have become a reliable preventive method to reduce the frequency of their migraine headaches.
 Unfortunately, many doctor offices are closed right now due to COVID-19 complications, making it difficult for people who need Botox® injections to get relief.

 Even if you can’t physically see a doctor right now though, telehealth options (like Cove) make it possible to consult with medical professionals about your other options.